tracyewilhelm/SocialNetworkAPI/README.md

 In addition to this, your walkthrough video should show the POST and DELETE routes for reactions to thoughts being tested in Insomnia.

 ## Getting Started

-Be sure to have MongoDB installed on your machine.
-Follow the [MongoDB installation guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/mongodb/how-to-install-mongodb) to install MongoDB locally.

-Use the following guidelines to set up your models and API routes:

 ### Models